 Profits gained through tenants’ use of laundry equipment needn’t be the only income stream from your on-site laundry.
 Install a dispenser that vends soap, fabric softener and dryer sheets, because although some tenants will supply such laundry accessories themselves these dispensers get well used.
 There’s not much of a risk in doing so either — they’re a low-maintenance source of passive income.

 Actually, it’s hard to think of a better location for vending machines of all kinds than the laundry room.
 This is a place which effectively traps people for several hours at a time.
 And during this time people get hungry and thirsty.
 So make your laundry room a home from home for your customers.
-Put in a television set, and a WiFi connection.
+Put in a television set, and a WiFi connection so they can easily pay with an app like ShinePay.
 Create an environment that says please stay, encouraging your customers to enjoy the facilities (and use the vending machines, of course) while they wait for their laundry.

 Going above and beyond